MerosCrypto/Meros/docs/Protocol/Merit.md

 - The header is valid.
 - contents is the result of a properly constructed Merkle tree.
-- significant is greater than 0 and at most 26280 (inclusive).
 - The Block's included Verification Packets don't collide with the specified sketch salt.
 - sketchCheck is the result of a properly constructed Merkle tree.
 - Every Verification Packet is for an unique Transaction.